Course Content and Outcome Guide for AM 201

 - Special Fee:

-Course DescriptionCapstone course encompassing all theory and application of prerequisite courses in a live shop setting.
-Emphasis on advanced engine performance theory will be present.
-First class in a three course sequence.
+Course DescriptionIncludes automotive service work in a live shop setting.
+Emphasizes advanced engine performance theory and practice.
+This is a capstone course and the first class in a three course sequence.
 This class may be repeated one time for credit.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description